A bicarb deodorant is an effective and inexpensive way to combat unpleasant body stink but it is no anti-perspirant.

-It takes no imagination or reminder from the greenie that both empty canisters of deodorant and toothpaste tubes cannot easily be recycled and simply contribute to the gross New England Road dump.
+It takes no imagination or reminder from the greenie that both empty canisters of deodorant and toothpaste tubes cannot easily be recycled and simply contribute to the gross landfills.

 In Dutch it is called zuiveringszout; the salt that purifies.
 Some even swear that its alkaline nature helps prevent gout, though that I cannot confirm.
 It will raise sodium levels in the body to our detriment if ingested.